KhalidKhader/testing-medical-apis-instaclinic/README_evaluation.md

 2. Perform better with English than with French (approximately 2-4% higher accuracy)
 3. Show more significant degradation in noisy environments
 4. Struggle more with longer utterances and rapid speaker changes

+> **Note on Speaker Accuracy:** Speaker accuracy measurements for French reflect the raw API performance for speaker identification in French audio, which requires significant post-processing enhancement.
+The post-processing algorithm applies content-based speaker separation techniques that substantially improve the effective accuracy in the final output.

 ## Implementation Recommendations